A defiant Trump is on display in the first week of E. Jean Carroll's defamation case

 Carroll testified that she felt as if Trump calling her a liar "ended the world I had been living in."

-While she used to receive hundreds of emails asking for advice to her column email, now she only received fewer than 10 a month, she said.
+While she used to receive hundreds of requests to her column email asking for advice, now she received fewer than 10 a month, she said.
 Instead, she said, she received threats and insults.
-Carroll's lawyer showed the jury several social media posts, messages and emails sent to Carroll in the following days after Trump's statements.
+Carroll's lawyer showed the jury several social media posts, messages and emails sent to Carroll in the days after Trump's statements.

 "I sued to get my reputation back," Carroll said.